Hudson's Detroit

-The Hudson's Site Development is an in-progress mixed-use development located in Downtown Detroit, Michigan, United States.
-Located on the former site of J.L Hudson's Flagship Store, it is expected to be the second tallest building in the city, at 208.7 m and to be completed in 2024.
+Hudson's Detroit is a mixed-use skyscraper located in Downtown Detroit, Michigan, United States.
+Located on the former site of J.L.
+Hudson's Flagship Store, it is currently second tallest building in Detroit as well as Michigan, at 208.7 m and was completed in 2025.
+It is the first skyscraper taller than 500 feet (152 m) to be built in Detroit since the 1980s.